€1.3 million

 Statistics confirm the liquidity of investments: residential real estate prices grow every quarter by an average of 2%.
-Five years ago, an apartment of 100 m² cost an average of €153,000, and today it is sold for €228,000.
+Seven years ago, an apartment of 100 m² cost an average of €153,000, and today it is sold for €228,000.

 Average price per 1 m²